robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.4.5 =
+* Modifications to Addons Page
+* Apply filter to email on all forms to allow stripping slashes if necessary
+* Added filter so we can bypass Email Confirmation when needed
+* New menu icon and small branding changes

 = 2.4.4 =
 * Added New branding images
 * Added -required- html tag to fields